Christian Borle

 Christian Dominique Borle (born October 1, 1973) is an American actor and singer.
 He is a two-time Tony Award winner for his roles as Black Stache in Peter and the Starcatcher and as William Shakespeare in Something Rotten!.
-Borle also originated the roles of Prince Herbert, et. al. in Spamalot, and Emmett in Legally Blonde on Broadway.
-He starred as Tom Levitt on the NBC musical-drama television series Smash, and starred as Marvin in the 2016 Broadway revival of Falsettos.
+Borle also originated the roles of Prince Herbert, et al. in Spamalot, Emmett in Legally Blonde, and Joe in Some Like It Hot on Broadway, earning Tony nominations for the latter two.
+He starred as Marvin in the 2016 Broadway revival of Falsettos, which also earned him a Tony nomination.
+His first leading role on Broadway was Jimmy Smith in Thoroughly Modern Millie.
+He would later also star as Bert in Mary Poppins and Willy Wonka in Charlie and the Chocolate Factory.
+He also portrayed Orin Scrivello in the Off-Broadway revival of Little Shop of Horrors.
+Borle starred as Tom Levitt on the NBC musical-drama television series Smash and Vox in the adult animated black comedy musical series Hazbin Hotel.

+He has been nominated for five Tony awards and won twice, and he also won a Grammy for Best Musical Theater Album for the original cast recording of Some Like It Hot in 2024.

 Early life

 Borle was born and raised in Pittsburgh, Pennsylvania, the son of Andre Bernard Borle (1930–2011), a professor of physiology at the University of Pittsburgh.
 His love for Star Wars and drawing made him dream of becoming a comic book artist when he grew up, but it was only when a friend convinced him to audition for a school play in his second year at Shady Side Academy that he began to develop an interest in acting.

 Borle attended the School of Drama at Carnegie Mellon University, graduating in 1995.
 After he graduated, he moved to New York City and landed his first acting job.
 He worked as an elf at Macy's Santaland.